 Students and faculty are driven by a passionate concern about problems of crime, public security, and social justice.
 They are diverse in their backgrounds and training.
 They offer a wide array of rigorous analytical methods and sharply honed theoretical perspectives to tackle important problems that affect peoples’ lives.
 The School of Criminal Justice is a leader on innovative techniques to address serious criminal justice issues.

-Tom O’Reilly – Executive Director.
+Tom O’Reilly – Executive Policy Advisor, Center on Policing.
 Mr. O’Reilly is a noted thought leader in the areas of law enforcement, criminal justice, and homeland security.
 He has extensive experience in the law enforcement field, including as Director of the Nationwide Suspicious Activity Reporting Initiative (“NSI”), Senior Policy Advisor to the Bureau of Justice Assistance (“BJA”) in the U.S. Department of Justice, and Chief Operating Officer and Chief Transition Officer to the New Jersey Department of Law and Public Safety (Office of the Attorney General).
 As director of NSI, Mr. O’Reilly led a team of representatives from the Federal Bureau of Investigation, the Directorate of National Intelligence, the Department of Homeland Security, and state, local and tribunal agencies in the implementation of the reporting system in all fusion centers nationwide.
 As senior policy advisor for the BJA, Mr. O’Reilly contributed to a wide range of justice information-sharing initiatives including, fusion center programs, intelligence training, justice systems information sharing and the National Information Exchange Model Program Manager’s Office Outreach Program.
 Prior to his position at BJA, he was the Administrator of the New Jersey Department of Law and Public Safety (the “DL&PS”), a department of 9,600 employees and a budget of approximately $1 billion.
 The DL&PS housed and managed the state police, emergency management, fusion center operations, criminal justice system coordination, criminal and civil legal services and juvenile justice.
 Previously, Mr. O’Reilly served as the Assistant Director of the New Jersey Division of Criminal Justice, Chief of Police Programs for the State Law Enforcement Planning Agency, and planning officer for the Police Division of Trenton, New Jersey.